SxT-Community/python-api-examples/README.md

 # Example of using Python to interact with the Space and Time API

-> **Note**
+> **[SxT Beta]**
-> As of this writing the SxT API is accessible through the [Controlled Release](https://docs.spaceandtime.io/docs/controlled-release) program.
-In order to interact with our API, you will need an org/join code and the API URL which can be obtained though the link above.
+> As of this writing the SxT API is accessible in [beta](https://www.spaceandtime.io/access-beta).
+In order to interact with our API, you will need an API URL which can be obtained though the link above.

+> [**SxT PY Examples Notebook**]
+> You can find a limited example of the code in this repository in this [Colab Notebook](https://github.com/SxT-Community/python-api-examples/blob/main/sxt_python_api_examples.ipynb).

 ## Setup & Config
 1. Setup Python

 These scripts were created using Python version 3.11.2 but any version of Python 3 should work.
-If you're using Pyenv, you can create a virtualenv named: `api-test-3.11.2` and it will automatically invoke correct python virtual env.
+If you're using Pyenv, you can create a virtualenv named: `api-test-3.11.2` and it will automatically invoke the correct python virtual env.

 2. Install Dependencies: